serber1990/binaryConverter/README.md

 ## 💻 About Each Version

-- **Python Version**: This version utilizes the `colorize-term` library for colorful terminal output and provides a more robust, user-friendly experience.
+- **Python Version**: This version utilizes the `shellcolorize` library for colorful terminal output and provides a more robust, user-friendly experience.
 Ideal for those familiar with Python or those needing a cross-platform solution.

 - **Bash Version**: This script is lighter and designed for quick operations directly in the terminal.
 It’s a great choice if you’re working in a Unix/Linux environment and prefer simplicity.